immersive-web/anchors/explainer.md

 Anchors are intended to maintain a pose that corresponds to a location in the physical world, and will be updated by the system as its understanding of the physical-world changes.

+This document assumes that WebXR supports hit-testing API as described by the [hit-testing explainer](https://github.com/immersive-web/webxr/blob/master/hit-testing-explainer.md).

 # Use Cases

 In general, applications should use anchors whenever a virtual object is placed in the scene.
 This is the only way to ensure the pose of the virtual object will be continuously updated to maintain a fixed relationship (i.e., position/orientation) with the physical world over time.